volshibenik/100-days-of-code/log.md

 **Today's Progress**: I have a certificate!
 Deciding what to do next, meanwhile started CS 50 edX course for admission to Rolling Scopes School!

+### Day 11: Sep 2, Sat

+**Today's Progress**: Doing Array Cardio, 4th exercise in Javascript30.
+Learning more about array methods, also about arrow function

+**IMPORTANT STUFF** "console.table" is great!
+Much better than console.log, at least for arrays